 3. Allow your kids to take comfort items

 Let your child take items to the other parent’s home that are familiar.
-This can be pictures, games, a blanket, or even a favorite stuffed animal to cuddle with at night.
+This can be pictures, books, games, a blanket, or even a favorite stuffed animal to cuddle with at night.
 When they have familiar things with them, they won't feel like they are as far away from the place they primarily call home.